 Although Orlando is best known for its theme parks, it is also a super golf destination having about as many golf courses to choose from as Myrtle Beach or Scottsdale.
 So, whether you are in the area to visit the theme parks and just want to play a quick round or two, or planning a multi round golf trip with your buddies there are many choices.
 Like Myrtle Beach, there are courses at many price points.
 Most of the best and well known courses are expensive and a few of the expensive ones aren't so great.
 However, you can usually get good deals on afternoon tee times, especially by using one of the several on line reservation websites (see links below) and if you can wait until a few days before you play to reserve a time.
 There are also several great bargain courses even in the prime Winter season, especially if you are willing to drive a bit further away from the tourist areas around Disney and Universal.

-Deltona Club - Deltona was recently renovated by Bobby Weed and the course came out great.
-It looks and feels a lot like Sugarloaf (lots of sand waste areas, elevation changes, sand based fairways) and is one of the best bargains in Florida.
+1. Deltona Club - Deltona was renovated by Bobby Weed several years ago and the course came out great.
+It looks and feels a lot like Sugarloaf Mtn which is now closed (lots of sand waste areas, elevation changes, sand based fairways) and is one of the best bargains in Florida.

-Mission Inn - El Campeon - This is an excellent old school course, opended in the 1920's.
-Next to Susgarloaf it has the most inetesrting terrain of the Orlando area courses with lots of elevation changes that most area courses don't have.
+3. Mission Inn - El Campeon - This is an excellent old school course, opened in the 1920's.
+Next to Susgarloaf it has the most inetesting terrain of the Orlando area courses with lots of elevation changes that most area courses don't have.
 The staff is great and the restaurant at the Mission Inn resort is very good.
 Green fees are reasonable.

 Timacuan - Timacuan has a wide variety of holes that somehow flow together pretty well.
 More water than the other four courses listed above, but not standard Florida fare.
 Some of the holes have wide fairways and a few are tight.
 A few have a Carolina feel with trees draped in Spanish moss.